-Just which set of certificates makes most sense for you will depend heavily on your own travels.
+Just which set of certificates makes most sense for you will depend heavily on your own travels – especially given the uncertainty surrounding international travel right now.
 But there’s no denying the potential value here – especially with four Global upgrades.
 That means you could book a main cabin economy seat and wind up in Delta One – or even a Delta One suite – on a long-haul international flight.

 It’s not quite a slam dunk, as getting these certificates to clear can require a healthy dose of flexibility and patience.
 Among many other considerations, you can’t use upgrade certificates on basic economy tickets or awards booked with SkyMiles.
 You’ll need to call Delta Reservations at 1 (800) 323-2323 to get in the upgrade queue.

 Much like the Platinum Regional Upgrades, you have to use your upgrade certificates within a year of getting them.
 So wait to select this Choice Benefit until you’ve got a plan to use them.

 But it’s worth the work.
 Do it right, and it’s clearly the most valuable benefit on this list and should be an easy choice.